Seventh-State/rabbitmq-monitoring/grafana/README.md

 These dashboards are available for download from the Grafana Website: \
 https://grafana.com/orgs/seventhstate

+## Metrics Used in Dashboards

+The detailed metrics used in these dashboards are grouped under the followings:

+- channel_metrics
+- connection_coarse_metrics
+- queue_coarse_metrics
+- queue_consumer_count
+- queue_delivery_metrics
+- queue_exchange_metrics

 ## Editing the Grafana Dashboards

 1. Provisioned dashboards can not be edited - they have to be copied